NISP-GmbH/Overview-of-NI-SP-Solutions/README.md

 ## Scripts

 We support a bunch of scripts that will help you to fastly get the services being installed and managed.
-An they are OpenSource! ;)
+And they are OpenSource! ;)

 ### NICE DCV